SMI/dicompixelanon/README.md

 * if pip tries to install source-code packages and you don't have a compiler then it's probably trying to install pre-release packages so use the `--prefer-binary` option (or `--only-binary :all:`)
+* if you get an error about matplotlib please try to install it separately first, i.e. `pip install --prefer-binary matplotlib`
+* if you get an error about fastDamerauLevenshtein ("Microsoft Visual C++ is required") please delete that line from `dicompixelanon\src\library\requirements.txt`
+* Note that the keyboard shortcuts might not work on Windows (I don't know why) so please use the menu instead (sorry).
 ```
 python -m venv c:\tmp\venv
 c:\tmp\venv\Scripts\activate.bat